NDUWRDC/LIMS/README.md

   * Minimum and Maximum, where one value may be NULL
 * Manage Samples, where each sample has
   * A link to a customer (Module THIRD PARTIES required)
+  * A link to a customer invoice (Module INVOICES required)
   * Details on the sample, such as sampling place and time, sampling person, volume, etc.
   * Muliple tests, where each test is linked to one method; each test is linked to the responsible person
   * Nonconformities
   * A limit set applied to the sample results
-* Test Report
+* Test Report (Doc template 'lims_testreport') available at ```LIMS - Samples - Samples List -> Select Sample -> Card Tab```
   * Sample details
   * Results with indication if result is out of the limit range or out of the method's measurement range
   * Names of person(s) responsible and manager who authorized the sample.
 * Samples can be created from a validated invoice (module INVOICES required): Details on customer and products which are part of Equipment will be added to the sample.
+Products/Services listed on the invoice which are part of LIMS Equipment-Sales Items are added as lines (tests) to the sample.
 * Settings: Prefix for object references can be changed.
   * Samples, default='SA' => SA-2104-0001 (YYMM-nnnn)
   * Results, default='RE' => RE-2104-0001